VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

-## Chapter 2
-# Introducing the Command Query Responsibility Segregation Pattern (Chapter Title)
+# Chapter 2: Introducing the Command Query Responsibility Segregation Pattern

 This chapter introduces the topic of Command Query Responsibility Segregation (CQRS): it describes the CQRS pattern that lies at the heart of almost everything discussed in this guidance and shows how applying